ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

-In addition to the general [incident and operations management responsibilities](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#incident-and-ops-da) that apply when using IBM deployable architectures, the Cloudability Enablement deployable architecture includes the responsibilities that are listed in Table 1.
+In addition to the general [incident and operations management responsibilities](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#incident-and-ops-da) that apply when using {{site.data.keyword.IBM_notm}} deployable architectures, the Cloudability Enablement deployable architecture includes the responsibilities that are listed in Table 1.

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 |----------|-----------------------|--------|